Friendship through Understanding, and

 Understanding through Education and Friendship

 a new webinar series

-Be on the lookout for Regional Perspectives Europe - third in the series
+Be on the lookout for Regional Perspectives U.S.A. - fifth in the series

-Log in to the Member site/Meetings to view recorded programs
+Log in to the Member site/Meetings to view previously recorded programs

 DR. MARA RÚBIA ANDRÉ ALVES DE LIMA